 |Education Requirements||Master's Degree|

 |Hourly or Salary?||Salary|

 Library Faculty Position, Atlanta Campus

-The University Library, Atlanta Campus is a valued partner within the campus community and offers a modern, inviting, and centralized facility supporting both teaching and research with extensive collections and outstanding assistance.
-The CURVE (curve.gsu.edu), located in Library South, brings together students and expert researchers from all disciplines in a shared, hands-on, interactive space featuring cutting-edge hardware and software for data visualization and analysis.
+The University Library, Atlanta Campus, provides one of the most attractive, open, and inviting educational facilities in the Southeast.
+With over 1.5 million annual visitors in 2019, the Library is an integral part of the University community.
+The Library is a valued partner within the campus community, offering a modern, inviting, and centralized facility supporting both teaching and research with extensive collections and outstanding assistance.
+Its signature Link, a multilevel glass structure that overlooks downtown Atlanta, connects the Library’s two prominent buildings.
+CURVE (curve.gsu.edu), located in Library South, brings together students and expert researchers from all disciplines in a shared, hands-on, interactive space featuring cutting-edge hardware and software for data visualization and analysis.
 For additional information about the Georgia State University Library, visit library.gsu.edu.

-- Ability to work effectively with culturally diverse library users and colleagues
+- Strong ability to work effectively with culturally diverse library users and colleagues

 - Excellent communication, presentation, and interpersonal skills